electricimp/imp-central-impt/CommandsManual.md

 Test Configuration File is *.impt.test* file located in a directory.
 Different directories may contain different Test Configuration Files.
 One directory may contain not more than one Test Configuration File.

-Test Configuration File contains settings to run unit tests that are built with the [*impUnit*](https://github.com/electricimp/impUnit) test framework.
+Test Configuration File contains settings to run unit tests that are created with the [*impUnit*](https://github.com/electricimp/impUnit) test framework.

 Test Configuration File affects [Test Commands](#test-commands) only.